-The application deadline is December 1st for all Ph.D. admissions.
+The application deadline is November 15 for the Clinical-Community area and December 1st for all other program areas.
 We must receive all materials prior to the deadline to guarantee all materials will be reviewed.

 No, we only accept applications once per year, to begin in the following fall semester.